ebeshero/scienceFiction/docs/index.md

 # Science Fiction Course
-## Pitt-Greensburg, Autumn 2017
+## Englit 0626 @ Pitt-Greensburg

-*Class meets T H 1 -2:15 pm in 111 Powers Hall*
+*Autumn 2017; Class meets T H 1 -2:15 pm in 111 Powers Hall*

 Prof. Elisa Beshero-Bondar, PhD

 E-mail: ebb8 at pitt.edu

 Office Hours in FOB 204: Wed.
 3 - 4:30 pm, Thurs.
 2:30 - 4:30 PM, and by appointment

 ## [Course Information and Policies](courseInfo.md)

 ## Reading Schedule
 *Complete readings and assignments **before** the dates on which they are scheduled below.*

+*Bookmark this page!
+Updates and revisions will be announced in class and via Courseweb announcements (sent to your pitt.edu e-mail address).*
+*This syllabus address: https://ebeshero.github.io/scienceFiction/  Courseweb address: https://courseweb.pitt.edu*

 ### Week 1
 2017-08-29	T Welcome to the course!
 Intro to science fiction and H. G. Wells